I can help you with your book or other written material at any level, from simple proofreading to complex reorganization and content editing.

 WHAT YOUR EDITING WILL COST

-Complex copy editing with content editing: $30 / hour
+Complex copy editing with some content editing: $35 / hour

 Writing book prefaces, introductions, marketing materials, and website copy: